fferflo/einx/docs/source/gettingstarted/overview.rst

     def op(x, y): # c, d -> 2
         return np.stack([np.mean(x), np.max(y)])

+    # Apply op to batched tensors x and y
     einx.vmap("b1 [c] b2, b2 [d] -> b2 [2] b1", x, y, op=op)

-The arguments that arrive at ``op`` have shapes that match the marked subexpressions.
+The arguments that are passed to ``op`` have shapes that match the marked subexpressions.
 Other einx functions can similarly be formulated using ``einx.vmap``:

 ..  code::